Scarabaeus1031/NEXAH/APPLICATIONS/power_systems/stability_field_dynamics/ieee_test_cases/README.md

 > Stability is equivalent to alignment with structure.
 >
-> Collapse begins when the system drifts away from that structure.
+> Collapse begins when alignment is lost.
 >
 >
 > Failure is not caused by magnitude —
 >
-> but by loss of alignment and uniqueness.
+> but by loss of coherence and uniqueness.

 ---